The 'Pharmacy of the Popes'

 At the end of the 17th century, the pharmacy was opened to all and sundry and gained such a good reputation that its clientele soon included princes, cardinals and even the doctors of the popes, earning it the nickname the 'farmacia dei papi'.

-Unfortunately, the Antica Spezieria is no longer a working practise, having closed its doors in 1954.
+Unfortunately, the Antica Spezieria is no longer a working practice, having closed its doors in 1954.

 My name is David Lown and I am an art historian from Cambridge, England.
 Since 2001 I have lived in Italy, where I run private and